Ayush-Singh-Bhadauria/GovGuide-AI/README.md

 ## ⚡️ Chatbot Optimizations: Token & Retrieval Efficiency

-GovGuide AI's chatbot is designed for both cost-efficiency and high relevance using advanced token and retrieval optimization techniques.
+Nagrik Mitra AI's chatbot is designed for both cost-efficiency and high relevance using advanced token and retrieval optimization techniques.
 Here’s how it works under the hood:

 ### 1. Token Utilization Optimization
 - **Trimmed Chat History:** Only the last 5 user/assistant messages are included in the prompt, reducing unnecessary context and token usage.